 2 new SUDEP resources: “Considering a Seizure Alert Device?” and “The SPIKES Strategy” were unveiled at the event.
 They are available here for download.

 There are at least 2,750 cases of SUDEP in the US each year–that’s 1 in 1,000 adults with epilepsy who die as a result of SUDEP annually.
-The risk for children is lower.
-SUDEP affects 1 in 4,500 children with epilepsy each year.
+The risk for children is the same.
+SUDEP affects 1 in 1,000 children with epilepsy each year.
 Children and adults with uncontrolled seizures have the greatest risk for SUDEP.

 SUDEP is associated with generalized tonic-clonic seizures, and is less likely after focal seizures.
 Experts agree the best way to reduce the risk of SUDEP is to lower the number of generalized tonic-clonic seizures.
 When managing a child’s epilepsy regimen, it is important for health care providers to incorporate a family’s goals of care, while weighing the risks and benefits of any new therapy.
 For children with frequent generalized tonic-clonic seizures and nocturnal seizures, families should talk to their healthcare providers about watching their child during sleep, which can include the use of a remote listening or seizure alert device.
 Learn more about epilepsy and SUDEP.